TechnionTDK/jbs-json23plet/README.md

     .getAsSomeObject("property") // read the code documentation for more details.

 ### Triplet
-Source code :
+Source code file:

       src/main/java/json23plet/modules/Triplet.java
-The Triplet module is a simple wrraper for the papche jena library.<br/>
+The Triplet module is a simple wrraper for the [Apache Jena library](https://jena.apache.org/).<br/>
-json23plet's engine load an RDF model before calling your generator and allow you to add triplets to that model using the Triplet module.
+json23plet engine loads an RDF model before callingthe generator and allows adding statements to that model by using the Triplet module.

-#### Usage
+#### Usage example

     Triplet
     .triplet()